Exanderal/native-todo-app/README.md

 ### Design

-I found design for this on `https://www.invisionapp.com/inside-design/design-resources/do/`.
+I found design for this on this website: `https://www.invisionapp.com/inside-design/design-resources/do/`.